Addressing Negative Transfer in Diffusion Models: Experiments

 \section{Experiments}

 In this section, we demonstrate the efficacy of our proposed method by addressing the negative transfer issue in diffusion training.
-First, we provide the comparative evaluation in Section~\ref{sec:experiments_compare_to_baseline}, where our method can boost FID, precision, and recall significantly.
+First, we provide the comparative evaluation in Section~\ref{sec:experiments_compare_to_baseline}, where our method can boost the quality of generated samples significantly.
+Next, we compare previous loss weighting methods for diffusion models to UW with interval clustering in Section~\ref{sec:Loss_weighting_comparison}, verifying our superior effectiveness to existing methods.
 Then, we analyze the behavior of adopted MTL methods, which serve to explain the effectiveness of our method in Section~\ref{sec:exp_analysis}.
 Finally, we demonstrate that our method can be readily combined with more sophisticated training objectives to boost performance even further in Section~\ref{sec:exp_orthogonal}.
-More extensive information regarding all our experiments can be found in Appendix E.
+Extensive information on all our experiments can be found in Appendix~\ref{app:sec:detail_experiments}.